 DBSA Educational Webinars

 DBSA webinars are online educational sessions featuring mental health experts that cover a wide range of topics from treatment options, to personal wellness strategies, to relationships.
-Join us for upcoming webinars or watch achieved webinars to stay up-to-date.

 Too often, individuals living with a mood disorder can feel like their fate and quality of life is in the hands of others—that they have no real choice in finding the best path for treatment, and ultimately, their future.
 This can be disempowering and frustrating prospect that limits individuals’ ability to achieve wellness goals that are most important to them.
 The DBSA Treatment Choices 4-part webinar series explores how individuals can get back in the driver’s seat on their road to wellness.